steveshogren/hugo-blog/content/post/poor-dsls.md

 `where`, nah, it: `Filters an array to only elements containing a matching value for a given field.` which I can only assume means the arguments are `where(list field value)`.
 Obviously.

 Maybe I could `intersect` the results of two `where` expressions?
 Nope, only supports ints and floats.

+Perhaps a quick google for this will help?
+Hey, someone on the forum has a question about this!
+Click the link, "You must be signed in to see this thread".

+Well google cache still has it!
+Hey, it's a reported bug with `where`!
+Fixed Dec 2015!
+What build of hugo am I using?
+Nov 2015!

 Whatever, I'll just see all the drafts locally.
 You win this round DSL. *This* round.